otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/assessments/project/README.md

 - Filtering, sorting and pagination
 - Permissions based on the user's role

-API tests should be able to run against both development and production environments.
+API tests must be able to run against both development and production environments.

 ---